Alternative expression for the maximum potential intensity of tropical cyclones: Comparison of conventional and alternative maximum intensities

 Comparison of Eq.~(\ref{sr1}) with Eq.~(\ref{cf}) reveals that the flow being supergradient ($\mathcal{B}<1$) and air temperature declining towards the storm center ($\mathcal{C} < 1$) cause $v_E$ to underestimate maximum velocity $v_m$ (\ref{sr1}) more than it does in the radially balanced isothermal case ($\mathcal{B}=1$, $\mathcal{C}=1$).
-Conversely, for E-PI's Eq.~(\ref{cf}) to be consistent with observations for a radially balanced ($\mathcal{B} = 1$) or supergradient ($\mathcal{B} \leq 1$) flow, the temperature at the point of maximum wind must increase towards the hurricane center ($\mathcal{C} > 1$).
+Conversely, for E-PI{\textquoteright}s Eq.~(\ref{cf}) to be consistent with observations for a radially balanced ($\mathcal{B} = 1$) or supergradient ($\mathcal{B} \leq 1$) flow, the temperature at the point of maximum wind must increase towards the hurricane center ($\mathcal{C} > 1$).

 When, as is the case in the stronger storms, the pressure gradient is sufficiently steep and the radial motion sufficiently rapid, the radial expansion of air is accompanied by a drop of temperature.
-In the well-studied Hurricane Isabel 2003 the surface air cooled by about 4~K while moving from the outer core (150-250~km) to the eyewall (40-50~km) \citep[][Fig.~4c]{montgomery06}.
-Over the same distance, the surface pressure fell by less than 50~hPa (from less than 1013~hPa to 960~hPa) \citep[][Fig.~4]{aberson06}.
+In the well-studied Hurricane Isabel 2003 the surface air cooled by about 4~K while moving from the outer core (150-250~km) to the eyewall (40-50~km) \citep[][their~Fig.~4c]{montgomery06}.
+Over the same distance, the surface pressure fell by less than 50~hPa (from less than 1013~hPa to 960~hPa) \citep[][their~Fig.~4]{aberson06}.
 (Air pressure at the outermost closed isobar $\sim 465$~km from the center was 1013~hPa, hence at 150-250~km from the center it should have been smaller.)
 With $\Delta p \simeq -45$~hPa and $\Delta T \simeq -4$~K, at $T \simeq 300$~K and $p \simeq 10^3 $~hPa, the horizontal temperature gradient at the surface $\Delta T/\Delta p = 0.09$~K~hPa$^{-1}$ approaches the dry adiabatic gradient $\Gamma_d = \mu T/p = 0.1$~K~hPa$^{-1}$ (see Fig.~\ref{fig2}).
+For their numerical simulation of an intense cyclone, \citet{kepert16} reported a drop of $2$~K in surface air temperature from $100$~km to $50$~km from the center, which is a temperature gradient comparable to Hurricane Isabel{\textquoteright}s.
+In contrast, earlier observational studies concluded that the temperature drop within $100$~km from the storm center was on average at least several times lower \citep[][their Fig.~1]{barnes01} or nearly non-existent \citep[][their Fig.~3a]{cione00}, while at larger distances the adiabatic expansion was insufficient to explain the observed horizontal temperature differences \citep{cione00,barnes01}.